Mostar in Bosnia & Hercegovina | A Travel Guide

 - Budget Accommodation: The Villa Acapulco offers lovely studio apartments in a great location.
 The rooms are very clean, newly furnished and at an unbeatable price.

 Conclusion: The old town of Mostar enchants with an incredible charm and many beautiful things to do.
 But there are also many interesting things to discover in the area around.
-This city is one of the top highlights in the Balkans and should not be missed in any case.
+This city is one of the top highlights in the Balkans and a must visit for any Bosnia & Herzegovina itinerary!

 Find the best Accommodation in Mostar: